Dr-Amin-K/Dr-Amin-K/README.md

-# 👋 Welcome!
+# ✨ Welcome!
 Hello everyone

-✨ **"A new journey has begun"**

-## About me: PhD in Control and Systems Engineering, Data Scientist ⚡
+## About me: PhD in Control and Systems Engineering, Computer and Data Scientist, Python and Web Developer ⚡

 ``` text
 💡 The world.. under control: